aros-development-team/documentation/documentation/users/using.en.rst

 programs on AROS, as yet (but some interesting tools are in development, soon to be released).

-First you need to set up your machine’s side of the network.
+First you need to set up your machine's side of the network.
 This part can differ depending on your hardware.
 On a real machine you need to install the supported network interface card (NIC) and plug the cable in.
 On a virtual machine you should set up its NIC implementation and check if it's